act-rules/act-rules.github.io/_rules/target-size-enhanced-gi8qkf.md

 #### Passed Example 5

-This button has a clickable area of approximately 212×54px due to the overflowing text being clickable.
+This button has a clickable area of approximately 212×54px due to the overflowing text being clickable, and thus passes [Interactive component has strict enhanced size][target size enhanced].
 The `div` element is only here to visually display the clickable area of the text.

 ```html
 <head>